-The ADC Annual Awards, part of The One Club for Creativity, is the oldest continuously running industry award show in the world.
-Now heading into its incredible 100th year, these Awards celebrate the very best in advertising, digital media, graphic and publication design, packaging and product design, motion, experiential and spatial design, photography, illustration and fashion design all with a focus on artistry and craftsmanship.
+The ADC Annual Awards is the oldest continuously running industry award show in the world.
+Now in its incredible 102nd year, these awards celebrate the very best in advertising, digital media, graphic and publication design, packaging and product design, motion, experiential and spatial design, photography, illustration and fashion design all with a focus on artistry and craftsmanship.

 Abha Narain Lambah